NethermindEth/starknet-staking-v2/README.md

 }
 ```

-Note that because both `url` and `privateKey` are set the tool will prioritize remote signing through the `url` than internally signing with the `privateKey`.
+Note that because both `url` and `privateKey` fields are set in the previous example the tool will prioritize remote signing through the `url` than internally signing with the `privateKey`.
+Be sure to  be explicit on your configuration file and leave just one of them.

 #### Example with Docker